Server

 Creating a feTS Client for Testing

 You can use feTS Client to test your API in a type-safe way.
-It doesn't need you to start any real HTTP server.
+It doesn’t require you to launch any actual HTTP server.

 import { createClient } from 'fets'